Giveth/giveth-docs/dapps/projectdonating.md

 #### Crypto Donations
-Projects accept ETH and a wide variety of ERC-20 tokens on Mainnet, Gnosis Chain, Polygon, Celo, and Optimism, allowing for donations with different tokens within these networks.
+Projects accept ETH and a wide variety of ERC-20 tokens on Ethereum Mainnet, Gnosis Chain, Polygon, Celo, Optimism and Ethereum Classic allowing for donations with different tokens within these networks.

 <details>
 <summary><b><i>See a full list of the accepted tokens</i></b></summary>